Scool Year 2009 2010 Semester 1 Anxinban

 One day

 she hears singing.
 The flower raises her head.
 She sees a white dove sitting on a branch.
+"Bird, bird!
+How beautiful you

 are.
 Look at me.